Table of contents

 Our housing markets are fragmented with each state performing differently depending on local economic and market factors.

-At the beginning of this property cycle the upper quartile of the market lead the upswing in 2023, but more recently the lower quartile across every capital city has recorded a stronger outcome for housing values relative to its upper quartile counterpart.
+At the beginning of this property cycle the upper quartile of the market lead the upswing in 2023, then for quite some time the lower quartile across every capital city has recorded a stronger outcome for housing values, now the middle 50% of the market is performing strongly.

 Quarterly Change In Stratified Hdi